Install Apache Spark 2 on Ubuntu 16.04 and Mac OS

 In next step is install Scala, follow the following instructions to set up Scala.

-Creating assembled JAR for Standalone Spark Application
+Creating an Assembled JAR for a Standalone Spark Application

 addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "0.9.1")

-Specify sbt-assembly.git as a dependency in project/project/build.scala
+Next, you will need to specify sbt-assembly.git as a dependency in the project/project/build.scala file:

 import sbt._